Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 The boy nodded.
 “We’re not doing anything.
 You need help or something?”
 Greyson asked with a shrug.

 Liam jumped up, bright-eyed and eager to help.

 “Well, alright.
 How about helping Patrick move in?
 Cheer him up a bit, huh?”

 “Alright,” Greyson agreed, shifting his hat.
 “We got to be unified to beat Purple, right?”

 “That’s right!
 Go Gold!”

 Not far from the glittering golden letters of Bickford Hall, but well hidden from any prying eyes, a man’s thumb stroked the black barrel of his glistening shotgun, his fingers wrapped around the solid, mahogany pump.
-He sat in the dark, alone, but the arrays of flashing buttons on a control panel in front of him lit his pasty white, pockmarked skin in hues of green and red.
+He sat in the dark, alone, but the arrays of flashing buttons on a control panel lit his pasty white, pockmarked skin in hues of green and red.
 He spoke in the empty room, as if to himself, but a small, wireless earphone that looped over his ear blinked methodically.

 His calm, husky voice whispered.
 “You have the destination?
 Good.
 Then that is all we need.
 The storm should move in midweek.
 No more delay.”

 He paused, listening to the response in his ear.